raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 By induction we can reason that any expression consisting of `catenate`, `alternate`, `zeroOrOne`, and/or `zeroOrMore`, in any combination, when applied to its inputs, will return a description of a finite state machine, provided that all of its inputs are of finite state machines.

-### what string and character can tell us
+### what string and any can tell us

-The `string` and `character` functions both take strings as arguments, and always return descriptions of finite state machines.
+The `string` and `any` functions both take strings as arguments, and always return descriptions of finite state machines.
 In programming parlance, they are _Description Constructors_, they are the only functions we've built so far that create descriptions.

 We reasoned above that any expression consisting of `catenate`, `alternate`, `zeroOrOne`, and/or `zeroOrMore`, in any combination, when applied to its inputs, will return a description of a finite state machine, provided that all of its inputs are of finite state machines.

-Since the outputs of `string` and `character` are always finite state machines...
-It follows that an expression consisting of invocations of `string`, `character`, `catenate`, `alternate`, `zeroOrOne`, and/or `zeroOrMore`, with no inputs other than constant strings to `string` and `character`, must return a description of a finite state machine.
+Since the outputs of `string` and `any` are always finite state machines...
+It follows that an expression consisting of invocations of `string`, `any`, `catenate`, `alternate`, `zeroOrOne`, and/or `zeroOrMore`, with no inputs other than constant strings to `string` and `any`, must return a description of a finite state machine.

 For example, this expression returns a description of a finite state machine that recognizes strings consisting of the characters `a`, `b`, and `c`, where there are an even number of `a`s: